starfi5h/DSP_Mod_Support/ErrorAnalyzer/README.md

 Notes:
 - The namespace of the function typically corresponds to the mod name, making it easier to identify which mod caused the error.
 - The functions listed in the patch section may not directly relate to the error’s root cause.
 Generally, functions higher in the stack are more likely to be the cause, but other patches not listed in the stack trace may also be involved.
-- Removing the erroring machine may or may not solve the issues.
-Sometimes you'll need more powerful purge tools e.g. `Re-intialize planet` in [UXAssist](https://thunderstore.io/c/dyson-sphere-program/p/soarqin/UXAssist/) or dev commands in [DSPOptimizations](https://thunderstore.io/c/dyson-sphere-program/p/Selsion/DSPOptimizations/).
+- Removing the erroring machine may or may not solve the issues, so backup the save before dismantling.
+Sometimes you'll need more powerful purge tools e.g. `Re-intialize planet` in [UXAssist](https://thunderstore.io/c/dyson-sphere-program/p/soarqin/UXAssist/).
 If they still not work then you'll have to roll back to the previous normal save.

 ## ChangeLogs
+- v1.2.1: Suppress `CargoTraffic.SetBeltState` and `CargoContainer.RemoveCargo` error in tracking mode to dismantle the belts.
 - v1.2.0: Add close button and navi button.
 (DSP 0.10.30.23350)
 - v1.1.0: Display the first exception that trigger during mods loading.
 (DSP 0.10.29.21904)
 - v1.0.0: Initial released.
 (DSP 0.10.28.20779)